octavianussps/ML-Project-2/README.md

 ## **Dataset**
 In https://www.aicrowd.com/challenges/epfl-ml-road-segmentation you will find the training set consisting of images with their ground truth and the test set
-Download it and put it in the folder named `Data`.
+Download it and put it in the folder named `data`.

 ## **Running**
 In order to submit the predictions we give on the test data, you have to run the `run.py` file.
 It will load the data, preprocess it, build the feature matrix and then train the model (in this case Least Squares).
 Then the model is used to predict the labels of the test data and the `out/submission.csv` file will be generated.

 ## **Results**